SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 # DataMiner Extension Modules (DxMs)

-A DataMiner Extension Module (DxM) is a service that can be installed, upgraded and uninstalled without the need to reboot the DataMiner Agent.
+A DataMiner Extension Module (DxM) is a service that can be installed, upgraded, and uninstalled without the need to reboot the DataMiner Agent.
 These modules will expand the core DataMiner software with additional features and capabilities.
-To increase the 'Time to Market', the DEV teams will try hard to be backwards compatible to all supported Core DataMiner Versions.
-Sometimes though, this will not be possible and a minimum Core version will be indicated.
+In most cases, DxMs will be backwards-compatible with all supported core DataMiner versions.
+However, this may not be possible in some cases, and then a minimum core DataMiner version will be indicated.

 ## Packs